COVID-19 Vaccine: FAQs and Vaccinations

 - Booster shots after receiving either the Pfizer or Moderna vaccine should be given at least 6 months after receiving the second shot.

 - Booster shots after receiving the Johnson & Johnson vaccine should be given at least 2 months after receiving the first shot.

 The available data suggests booster shots provide increased immunity against COVID-19 and its variants.

 Other questions you may have:

 - Do I have to get the same vaccine I got for the first two doses?
-Individuals should get the same vaccine for a third or booster dose as they have for the first two.
-But if it is not available, they should get the other vaccine.
-This means that if they got Pfizer for your first two doses, and it is not available, they can get Moderna for the third dose.
-However, whether they got Pfizer or Moderna, they should not get Johnson & Johnson as a third dose.
+Can I mix and match?
+Both the FDA and CDC support individuals to receive a booster dose that is a different vaccine type than they originally received for their primary series if they choose.
+This means that if you got Pfizer for your first two doses, and it is not available, you can get Moderna for the third or booster dose.
+However, whether you received Pfizer or Moderna, they should not get Johnson & Johnson as a third dose.
 Also, you should not get more than three doses of either the Pfizer or Moderna vaccines.

 - Is a third or booster dose safe?
-While there is not yet a lot of data on reactions to third (or booster) doses of the Pfizer or Moderna COVID-19 vaccines, so far, reactions seem to be similar to the first two doses of vaccine.
+While there is not yet a lot of data on reactions to third or booster doses of the COVID-19 vaccines, so far, reactions seem to be similar to the first two doses of vaccine.
 Fatigue and pain at the site of the injection are the most common side effects.